-- 1. Not labeling all scale points on survey - 2.
+- 1. Not labeling all scale points on survey with both number and label - 2.
 Not having a clear use for the information you collect - 3.
-Sharing summary data only instead of individual response data
+Sharing summary data only instead of individual response data - 4.
+Not looking at or thinking about the data once it's collected.